nandinihegde/Starbucks_Capstone_project/README.md

 # Starbucks Capstone Challenge
 This project is a submission for Udacity Data Scientist Nanodegree program.
-A blog detailing the findings of this project can be found in on https://hegdenandini.medium.com/recommending-starbucks-offers-to-members-c6cd6fbb78a7
+A blog detailing the findings of this project can be found on https://hegdenandini.medium.com/recommending-starbucks-offers-to-members-c6cd6fbb78a7

 ## Table of Contents
 1. Required Installations